 Can you build an off grid cabin for $500 without a permit or building codes?
 Absolutely!
 It sounds impossible but it’s not.
 Especially if you realize exactly what it is and what it means before moving forward with your build.

-There will be limitations on what you can build for this amount of money, with lower or higher costs depending where you source your materials and where you ultimately end up building your cabin.
-All these variable have a direct impact on how large a cabin you can build for $500.
+There will be limitations on what you can build for this amount of money, with lower or higher costs depending on where you source your materials and where you ultimately end up building your cabin.
+All these variables have a direct impact on how large a cabin you can build for $500.
 Having said this, it’s possible, not just in Canada, but also in the USA and other places in the world.

 The only limitation really are your own lifestyle choices and the comfort level with which you are willing to live.
 Obviously you’re not going to build a mansion for $500.
 But you can build a nice, cozy off grid cabin in the woods for only $500.

 First… Watch the video: Simple Log Cabin- Built for $500- No Permit Required – The video is 15+ minutes long and goes into detail about how it was built.